Nebula Class Observations

 by Bernd Schneider and Sebastian Quevedo-Busch

-The following article does not further taker these study models into account.
+The following article does not further take these study models into account.
 Instead, it investigates the detailed Nebula class model as redesigned by Rick Sternbach and Mike Okuda.
 The large-scale studio miniature has undergone a number of modifications and was finally modeled as a CGI for DS9.
 The following miniature and CG variants of the fully-fledged Nebula design are known to date, in the order of appearance:

 Phoenix